Europe is a dream destination, steeped in history, dotted with picturesque towns, and brimming with scenic attractions.

 Loop on the Fortifications of Saint-Paul de Vence

-In this hiking trail, we will walk around the village of Saint-Paul de Vence literally just outside and alongside the ramparts.
-Here, we can see stunning panoramas all around the walled city from the foot of the ramparts and bastions.
+On this hiking trail, you will walk around the village of Saint-Paul de Vence, literally just outside and alongside the ramparts.
+You can see stunning panoramas all around the walled city from the foot of the ramparts and bastions.

 The start of the trail is at Place de Gaulle.
-When we face the ramparts from the plaza, we head right to the ramparts, and we just follow the path at the foot of Bastion du Dauphin.
+When you face the ramparts from the plaza, head right to the ramparts and simply follow the path at the foot of Bastion du Dauphin.
 The panoramic scenery from the hiking trail includes hectares of terraced vineyards, numerous orange trees, and olive trees – all used in various industries in Saint-Paul de Vence such as:

 - Oil production